 For detailed information about the science of Avatar Therapy please refer to our Publications List.

-We have recently completed a major clinical trial of Avatar Therapy at the Institute of Psychiatry at King's College London funded by the Wellcome Trust.
+The first randomised clinical trial of Avatar Therapy was run by the Institute of Psychiatry at King's College London funded by the Wellcome Trust.
 This trial involved 150 patients with persecutory voices divided between two therapy approaches.
 The results of this trial were published in the The Lancet Psychiatry.
 A summary of the outcomes of the study can be found in this UCL Press Release.
 A short video about the Avatar Therapy trial can be seen in this BBC News report.

 Training courses for clinicians wishing to use Avatar Therapy with patients are currently under development.